U.S. national anthem kneeling protests: Background

 It is a tradition in the United States to play "The Star-Spangled Banner", the national anthem, before sporting events.
 According to the United States Code, those present should stand at attention with right hand over heart.
 National Football League (NFL) players were not mandated to be on the field for the playing of the national anthem until 2009.
 In 2016 the NFL stated that "players are encouraged but not required to stand during the playing of the National Anthem"; its game operations manual reads that players "should stand" for the anthem.

-The people of the United States are widely divided on the intended meaning of the anthem.
-Some believe it salutes military and police officers who have died on duty; for others, it honors the United States generally.
-The antagonistic response to kneeling is raised in spite of the fact that kneeling is a demonstration of reverence, submissiveness, and deference, in contrast with the interpretation that kneeling is offensive to those who are honored by the anthem.
-But the military is involved in the playing of the anthem.
-Teams across all major sports received $6.8 million from the Department of Defense between 2012 and 2015 in exchange for performance of the national anthem at their games, along with various other military and patriotic activities.

 Kaepernick and his 49ers teammate Eric Reid said they choose to kneel in San Diego during the anthem to call attention to the issues of racial inequality and police brutality.
 "After hours of careful consideration, and even a visit from Nate Boyer, a retired Green Beret and former NFL player, we came to the conclusion that we should kneel, rather than sit, ... during the anthem, as a peaceful protest," said Reid.
 "We chose to kneel because it's a respectful gesture.
 I remember thinking our posture was like a flag flown at half-mast to mark a tragedy."
 Some regard kneeling as disrespectful to those who have died or been wounded in service of the United States, such as police officers or military veterans.
 Torrey Smith, ex-wide receiver for the Carolina Panthers, had said in an interview: "I understand why people are offended by people protesting the National Anthem.
 My father served 25 years.
 When he dies, he's going to be wrapped in an American flag.
 But my dad is also out of the Army, and he drives trucks all over the country, and he's a black man everywhere he goes, and sometimes he has racial incidents still today.
 That doesn't protect him, just because he served our country.
 And I think that's important."